cemerdemdeniz/Space-Shooter/README.md

 # Space-Shooter

-This is a Pacman clone, developed with the [Unity 2D](https://unity.com/) game engine.
+This is a Space-Shooter, developed with the [Unity 2D](https://unity.com/) game engine.
 I've developed the project to improve my coding skills.

 #